mufasadb/poe-news-bot/README.md

 5. Set up as a scheduled task or daemon

 The bot uses a 10-minute polling interval by default to be respectful to the RSS feed.

+## Docker Hub

+The bot is available on Docker Hub at: `mufasadb/poe-news-bot`